rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

 1. On the left navigation bar, click **Development>Builds**.
 2. Click on **ADD NEW BUILD**
 3. In the **Build Name** box, enter a name for the build say `io-tutorials`
-4. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
+4. In the Git repository box, enter the URL address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
 5. Go to the next step and click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
 You may analyze the corresponding build logs, which helps in debugging failed builds.
-Please proceed to creation of package once the build is Complete.
+Please proceed to creation of package once the build is complete.

 ## Creating the Package